Aiven-Labs/fake-data-producer-for-apache-kafka-docker/README.md

 Bug reports and patches are very welcome, please post them as GitHub issues and pull requests at https://github.com/aiven/fake-data-producer-for-apache-kafka-docker .
 To report any possible vulnerabilities or other serious issues please see our [security](SECURITY.md) policy.

-Apache Kafka is a registered trademark of The Apache Software Foundation and has been licensed for use by Aiven.
+Apache Kafka is either a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries.
 Aiven has no affiliation with and is not endorsed by The Apache Software Foundation.